serena-mou/oceankind_CV/README.md

 2. Follow label-studio instructions to set up project, upload data, set up labelling interface and label names, and label your data.

-3. Once fully labelled, from the Project page, select Export and select YOLOv8 OBB format.
+3. Once fully labelled, from the Project page, select Export and select YOLO format.

 4. Unzip the data.